South Breeze School

-South Breeze School is an English-medium educational institution located in Dhaka, Bangladesh.
-Founded in 1986 by principal Zeenat Chowdhury, the original campus was located in Dhanmondi.
-The campus was relocated in 2000, and in 2004, a new additional section was opened in Uttara.
+South Breeze School is a private English medium educational institution located in Dhaka, Bangladesh, founded in 1986.
+It offers primary and secondary education under the Edexcel International GCSE curriculum.
+It operates several campuses across the city and has been represented in national academic achievement awards.
+The school is registered with Pearson Edexcel and is a partner school of British Council Bangladesh.
+South Breeze School is also recognised by the Ministry of Education, Bangladesh.

 Academics

 The school follows the British IGCSE syllabus and the students are taught for Ordinary level (O-level) examinations conducted by Edexcel International.
 The school has been one of the leading ones in Bangladesh in terms of O-level results since 1990, when the first batch of students graduated from the school.
 South Breeze students have consistently maintained a large presence at the annual Daily Star awards ceremonies for high-achieving O-level and A-level students, and have been selected as valedictorians in 2000 (Dibya Huq), 2004 (Asheque Shams) and 2010 (Intekhab Hossain).